 Forex trading entails buying one currency while selling another, typically in pairs.
 For instance, the EUR/USD is one of the most traded forex pairs.
 Here, the EUR is the base currency, and the USD is the quote currency.
 At any given moment, the price of this pair reflects how much of the quote currency (USD) is required to purchase one unit of the base currency (EUR).

-As an enabler for international trade the Foreign Exchange Market (FX) is the biggest most liquid market in the world.
+As an enabler for international trade, the Foreign Exchange Market (FX) is the world’s biggest and most liquid market.
 The FX market is multiples larger than all the stock markets in the world put together.
-Every day over $4 trillion of currency are exchanged.
+Every day over $6 trillion of currency is exchanged.

-The fx market is different because there is no central exchange, the transactions simply flow around the globe electronically to the exchange that is currently open at the time, this means traders can trade 24 hours per day, 5 days per week.
+The fx market is different because there is no central exchange; the transactions flow around the globe electronically to the exchange currently open; this means traders can trade 24 hours per day, five days per week.

 Retail FX Traders

 Due to improved access and a plethora of new retail fx brokers joining the market, it is now possible for individuals to speculate on the fx markets.
 This represents an ever-growing portion of the market.
 However, retail speculation is still a tiny proportion of the overall market.

 Institutions may use the fx market to speculate to make a profit based on the fluctuations in the valuations of the different currency pairs.
 A currency pair is, for example, the USD/EUR, the value of the US Dollar versus the Euro.
 Major institutions such as central and commercial banks account for over half of transactions.

 Central Banks usually hold substantial amounts of foreign exchange as an investment.
 The more they exchange their currency for another currency, the more they affect the value of the currencies.
 Depending on the economic strategy pursued, they can use this method to stabilize a currency or strengthen it.